MDK1223/Washington-EV-Analysis/README.md

 Dataset Link: https://data.wa.gov/Transportation/Electric-Vehicle-Population-Data/f6w7-q2d2/about_data

+## Overview
+Washington State currently has the 3rd most registered electric vehicles in the country and has also recently mandated that 100% of new car sales must be EVs by the year 2030.
+Manufacturers and consumers alike can benefit from an analysis on the current EV market landscape in Washington.

 ## Objective
 The objective of this analysis is to identify trends in the popularity of different EVs in the state of WA.